Keyboard shortcuts

 Behavior:

-• Renders RFCs from JSON to markdown (published)
+• In repositories that have completed RFC/clause migration, renders RFCs from TOML to markdown (published)

 • Renders ADRs from TOML to markdown (local only)